Cameron Jack Head Shot

 Jstamant1@ufl.edu

-Julia is a Lab Technician at the Honey Bee Research and Extension Laboratory.
-Introduced to HBREL as a volunteer, she now conducts honey bee research on control for Varroa destructor and other pests and pathogens.
-She graduated from the University of Florida with a Bachelor of Science in Biology, a Minor in Entomology and Nematology, and a Minor in Wildlife Ecology and Conservation.
+Julia St. Amant is a PhD student at the Honey Bee Research and Extension Laboratory.
+Introduced to HBREL as a volunteer, she then became the lab technician conducting honey bee research on control for Varroa destructor and other pests and pathogens.
+She graduated from the University of Florida with a Master of Science in Entomology and Nematology.
+Her research focuses on honey bee pathogens and their impact on honey bee health.

 marie.yanchak@ufl.edu